How To Write A Book Description That Sells Books

 First is the attraction of a book cover or the title.
 It could also be the author’s name.

-When a buyer finds a potentially interesting book, they pick it up and turn it over to read the description or book blurb on the back cover.
+When buyers find a potentially interesting book, they pick it up and turn it over to read the description or book blurb on the back cover.

 If it hooks the buyer’s interest, they might then read the first few paragraphs of chapter one.